luttje/vanilo-mollie/docs/examples.md

 ### checkout/thank-you.blade.php

-This sample blade template contains a thank you page where you can render the payment initiation
+This sample blade template contains a thank you page where you can render the payment initiation/redirection form:
-form:

 **Blade Template:**